Move Records Australian classical & art music, est. 1968

 Jim Minchin

-MINCHIN, James Blundell. b.
-Hartwell, Victoria, Australia, 29 November 1942.
-James (Jim) Minchin was educated at Camberwell Grammar School (1948-59), where he studied the piano and organ.
-He attended Trinity College, University of Melbourne, from 1960-66, completing a BA in Classics and a ThL.
-There, too, he began a long and close involvement with the Student Christian movement.
-In 1967 he was ordained an Anglican priest in the diocese of Melbourne, and served at St George’s, Malvern (1966-68), St Andrew’s Cathedral, Singapore (1968-71), Trinity College, Melbourne (1971-73) and Corpus Christi College, Oxford, England (1974-75).
-He became Associate Director of the Asia Bureau Australia and
+Educated at Camberwell Grammar School, where he studied piano and organ, he later attended Trinity College, University of Melbourne, completing a BA in Classics and a ThL between 1960 and 1966.
+During these years he also became closely involved with the Student Christian Movement.
+He was ordained in the Anglican diocese of Melbourne in 1967, and served at St George’s, Malvern, St Andrew’s Cathedral, Singapore, Trinity College, Melbourne, and Corpus Christi College, Oxford.

 Jim Minchin is featured on the following titles